-- A. The child is in the care of the local authority or had previously been in care.
+- A. The child is in the care of the local authority or had previously been in care. including those children who appear to have been in state care outside of England and ceased to be in state care as a result of being adopted.
 (1) - B. There is a brother or sister on roll at the school at the time of application(2) - C. The school is the nearest one to the home address, as defined in note 3. - D. The distance from the home to the school, priority will be given to the child living closest the school, as defined in note 4.
-If the distance criterion is not sufficient to distinguish between two or more applicants for the last remaining place then a lottery will be drawn by an independent person, not employed by the school or working in the Local Authority of the Children's Service Directorate.
+If the distance criterion is not sufficient to distinguish between two or more two or more children are tied for the last place a lottery will be drawn by an independent person, not employed by the school or working in Children's Service Directorate at the local authority.